 There are around 3.5 billion smartphone users globally.
 Many of those people access the internet via their mobile devices.
 If your designs aren’t already optimized for mobile, now is the time to do so.
 While many designers understand the popularity of cell phones for online browsing and already incorporate responsive design, others may not realize the impact.

 Hidden Valley Ranch’s layout adapts nicely to mobile devices.
 Notice how the site’s look is similar across both desktop and mobile.
 If someone visits from their smartphone and later from a laptop, they will immediately recognize the branding.
+You can hire any professional to create websites that allow web pages to be displayed on different screen sizes that can fit any device.

 6. Add Current Functionality